About Biomedical Engineering

 Biomedical engineering (BME) is an interdisciplinary science that employs engineering methods and approaches to define and solve biological problems.
-The UT Southwestern Medical Center BME Program has an emphasis on the development of advanced procedures and technologies that facilitate both basic biomedical research, and the detection, diagnosis, and treatment of disease and disability.
+The UT Southwestern Medical Center BME Program emphasizes the development of advanced procedures and technologies that facilitate basic biomedical research as well as detecting, diagnosing, and treating disease and disability.

-Biomedical Engineering is part of a joint graduate program between UT Southwestern, UT Dallas and UT Arlington.
-In addition, we have very close ties with a number of high-tech industries in the Dallas-Fort Worth area.
-Thus the program offers a robust set of resources for biomedical research and education.
+Biomedical engineering is part of a joint graduate program involving UT Southwestern, UT Dallas, and UT Arlington.
+We also have close ties with high-tech industries in the Dallas-Fort Worth area.
+Thus, the program offers a robust set of resources for biomedical research and education.

 The UT Southwestern BME Program features three research and teaching tracks:

 - Biomedical and Molecular Imaging

 - Biomaterials, Mechanics, and Tissue Engineering

-The BME Progam also supports and promotes research in Bioinstrumentation and Medical Devices through its collaborations with UT Arlington, UT Dallas, and other academic and industry partners.
+The BME Program also supports and promotes research in Bioinstrumentation and Medical Devices through its collaborations with UT Arlington, UT Dallas, and other academic and industry partners.